 All of these pessimism biases help us understand the observation by Stephen Pinker in The Better Angels of Our Nature, 2012, that even as our world has accelerated its development and become vastly richer and safer in recent centuries and decades, we adults are as or more pessimistic and worried about the future than ever before.
 Some of this new worry is adaptive, stemming from our increasingly fine sense of social justice, and our increasingly high value on human life as the world continues to develop.
 But a good deal of this worry is irrational, and must be addressed.
 Being highly intelligent, as some folks are, is no guarantee against pessimism bias.
 In fact, some of the smartest folks I know are quite pessimistic about our future, in general.
 They see so many ways that things are going, or could go, wrong, and choose not to see all the ways things are rapidly improving.
 That’s just their nature.
 They make great critics, but not so great entrepreneurs.

-So if we carry an pessimism bias in our genes, one that grows with age, and if the media and our leaders often exploit and amplify this bias, it is no wonder it is more fashionable to be cynical and disbelieving than to be expectant and upbeat about the future in most intellectual communities.
+So if we carry an pessimism bias in our genes, one that often grows with age, and if the media and our leaders often exploit and amplify this bias, it is no wonder it is more fashionable to be cynical and disbelieving than to be expectant and upbeat about the future in most intellectual communities.